-Today is urban, but it will be wet and chilly; good practice.
-Two Kiwis, Paula and Mike join me for the walk on the infamous underpass – or mugger’s way – whitewashed and empty.
-Seems the sinking Mangere bridge has one more day of hikers and bicyclists.
+Today is all urban, but it will be wet and chilly, so I consider it good practice.
+Two Kiwis, Paula and Mike join me for the walk on the infamous underpass – or mugger’s way – whitewashed and empty now Seems the sinking Mangere bridge has one more day of hikers and bicyclists in its life.
 The path winds past the estuary, steel and glass structures next to broken-down baches.

-The area is built on ancient lava flow, rock brown, metallic and full of holes.
-I can see the waves of drizzly rain coming.
+The area is built on ancient lava flow, the rock brown, metallic and full of holes.
+I see the waves of drizzly rain coming.
 Ambury Park is a sheep oasis eventually leading to a sewage treatment plant.
 A tiny bug garden displays chunks of clay filled with bug larvae and a deadly variety of stinging nettle – plus a sign to keep children in hand.
-The watercare coastal walk is full of birds and quiet on the changeable Sunday morning, so humid I’m getting big hair.
+The Watercare Coastal Walk is full of birds and quiet on this changeable Sunday morning, so humid I’m developing big hair.

 The death of the tourist has me spooked.
 It’s hard for me to wrap my head around the enormity of this walk.
 I do find once I start taking steps, it feels different, manageable and focused.
 A lesson here for many things, to break projects, for instance, down into steps.